usethesource/rascal-website/start/index.md

 ## Commandline REPL

+An entirely different way of using Rascal is via the standalone commandline console.
-The download the fully contained jar file [here](http://www.example.com).
+You can download the fully contained jar file [here](http://www.example.com).

 Please note that: